DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FREIGHT FORWARDER/DOCUMENTS/Voyage tracking.md

 Inbound files have the following three steps:
 1. **Import** - Imported file can be viewed in **EDI > Files > Inbound files**.
 2. **Import to staging** - Imported file is processed to staging record/s.
 The staging record/s can be viewed at **EDI > Documents > Freight forwarder landed cost documents > Voyage tracking**.
 3. **Staging to target** - The staging record/s is processed to target.
-If the Voyage tracking is succefully processed the relevent D365 purchase and/or transfer orders will be added to an existing open Voyage (if document setting allows) or create a new Voyage.
+If the Voyage tracking is succefully processed the relevent D365 Landed cost Voyage or Container's tracking leg will be updated.

 ### Create document
 ![alt text](../../CORE/Image/Create_Document.png "Create document")